svj-aventador/xrpl-dev-portal/content/references/data-api.md

 Get aggregated exchange volume for a given time period. _(New in [v2.0.4][])_

 The API returns results in units of a single _display currency_ rather than many different currencies.
-The conversion uses standard rates to and from XRP.
+The conversion uses standard rates to and from SGY.

 #### Request Format